winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Developer Experience
 A developer using winglang has the capability to integrate Wing Cloud Preview Environments with his/her repository.

-#### Sign Up and Installation
+#### Sign Up to Wing Cloud
+TBD - should be in a different rfc

+#### Installation
 In order to use Wing Cloud Preview Environments, you should sign up to Wing Cloud.
-The signup and installation process is straightforward using GitHub application:
+The installation process is straightforward using GitHub application:

-1. Goto https://wing.cloud website and click "Deploy with Wing Cloud"
+1. Goto https://wing.cloud and log in
+2. Click on "Deploy with Wing Cloud"
-2. Complete GitHub authentication.
+3. Complete GitHub authentication.
-3. Grant repository access permission.
+4. Grant repository access permission.
-4. You are now signed up and ready to use Wing Cloud Preview Environments.
+5. You are now ready to use Wing Cloud Preview Environments.
-5. A welcome email will be sent to you with additional information and links to documentation.
+6. A welcome email will be sent to you with additional information and links to documentation.

 #### Preview Environment for production branch
 For the production branch, there is a single preview environment that will constantly be up-to-date with the latest code committed.